 Experience has a way of teaching us some of life’s most valuable lessons, while pain and heartache add the exclamation point for emphasis.

-This past year certainly held some highlights for me: going on tour with Redemption Press to the Women of Joy conferences, signing a new book contract and writing the book, and winning the Christian Literary Readers Choice Award for “The Hope Prevails Bible Study”.
+The year 2018 certainly held some highlights for me: going on tour with Redemption Press to the Women of Joy conferences, signing a new book contract and writing the book, and winning the Christian Literary Reader’s Choice Award for “The Hope Prevails Bible Study”.

-Conversely, while those were highlights of the year, this year also held several low points: a son’s boating accident and subsequent surgery, changing career direction, and receiving a cancer diagnosis for starters.
+Conversely, while those were highlights of the year, that year also held several low points: a son’s boating accident and subsequent surgery, changing career direction, and receiving a cancer diagnosis for starters.

 Lesson 1: God’s plans are good